gpappsoft/privacyidea-docker/README.md

 ![Docker)](https://github.com/gpappsoft/privacyidea-docker/actions/workflows/docker-publish.yml/badge.svg)
 ![DockerPulls)](https://img.shields.io/docker/pulls/gpappsoft/privacyidea-docker)

+## ⚠️ Archived

+This project is no longer actively maintained and is kept read-only for reference.
+Please use the official Docker build from the privacyIDEA project going forward: https://github.com/privacyidea/privacyidea

+Thanks to everyone who used this project and provided feedback!

 # privacyIDEA-docker

 Simply deploy and run an MFA instance in a container environment powered and based on privacyIDEA.